darkjazz/network-workshop/README.md

 ## Introduction

 This 2-day hands-on workshop has been designed to understand the main concepts in collaborative network music and core building blocks in SuperCollider.
 The concepts should be transferable to other programming languages.
-The style of the workshop is Q&A, bsed on group work, open and adaptable to the level and pace of the students.
+The style of the workshop is Q&A, based on group work, open and adaptable to the level and pace of the students.

 ## Table of contents